Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 10. Cappuccino

-Down till today, coffee machines use the same technology created by the mechanic Giuseppe to prepare cappuccino.
+Until today, coffee machines use the same technology created by the mechanic Giuseppe to prepare cappuccino.

-In addition, traditional Italian cappuccino is usually served in a small cup which is preheated occasionally.
+In addition, traditional Italian cappuccino is usually served in a small cup, which is preheated occasionally.
 Cappuccino is only drunk during breakfast or mornings.

 11. Blackberry Italian Soda